 Detailed logging to smart SIEM solutions can offload a large amount of the workload to AI, and combining intelligent monitoring, an intrusion protection service, and due diligence creates the best environment to protect and audit sensitive data.

-How Do I Respond to a Security Incident?
+How Do I Respond to a File Sharing Security Incident?

-In order to comply with HIPAA, you have to know how you will respond to security incidents in advance with documented policies and procedures.
-A key element is evaluating the spectrum of different incidents that could potentially occur.
+In order to comply with HIPAA, healthcare providers have to know how they will respond to security incidents in advance with documented policies and procedures.
+A key element is evaluating the spectrum of different incidents that could potentially occur when using HIPAA-compliant file-sharing services.

 The procedures should specifically indicate an individual who is the organization-wide point-person to be notified if a security incident occurs (i.e., your HIPAA Security Officer, who may also be your HIPAA Privacy Officer).